hydrangeatom/learningnote/Linux.md

 Each option expalined:
 - c: Create an archive
 - v: show the progress Verbosely
-- f: File name of the archive
+- f: Filename of the archive
 - x: eXtract files from an archive